“I trust this thing because I know it will predictably do a specific function, even if I don’t know how or why it does it.”

 For consumers, automation is based on predictability and trust, causing a misunderstanding between the two use cases.

-Will 2021 see both consumers and businesses align with understanding the uses behind autonomous technology?
+Will the future see both consumers and businesses align with understanding the uses behind autonomous technology?